EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

         uint64_t by_secondary( ) const { return secondary.value; }
       };

-      // for ease of use we define a type alias `test_tables`, based on the multi_index
+      // the multi index type definition, for ease of use we define a type alias `test_tables`,
-      // template type, parametarized with the test_table data structure, and the secondary index typedef eosio::multi_index<"testtaba"_n, test_table, eosio::indexed_by<"secid"_n, eosio::const_mem_fun<test_table, uint64_t, &test_table::by_secondary>>> test_tables;
+      // based on the multi_index template type, parametarized with a random name, the

-      // here we declare a data member of type test_tables, it gets instantiated
+      // test_table data structure, and the secondary index typedef eosio::multi_index<"testtaba"_n, test_table, eosio::indexed_by<"secid"_n, eosio::const_mem_fun<test_table, uint64_t, &test_table::by_secondary>>> test_tables;

-      // in the constructor of our contract class test_tables testtab;
+      // the multi index table instance declared as a data member of type test_tables test_tables testtab;

       ACTION set( name user );